 Stage 1: When loans are first recognised, the Bank recognises an allowance based on 12mECL.
-Stage 1 loans also include facilities where the credit risk has improved, and the loan has been reclassified from the loan has been reclassified from Stage 3.
+Stage 1 loans also include facilities where the credit risk has improved, and the loan has been reclassified from allowance for the LTECL.
+Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3.